tmunzer/mesa/README.md

 * Download, Deploy, Update the application container To use this script, just download it [here](mesa.sh), and run it in a terminal.

+### Added features (optional):
+* Slack notifification when a AP_DISCONNECTED / AP_CONNECTED message is received, which the configuration change applied
+* Site outage for AP_DISCONNECTED: the system can check if many APs from the samel site are disconnected in a short period of time.
+In this case, it will consider a site outage and will not revert the switchport back to its "default" configuration
+* LLDP Validation for AP_DISCONNECTED(requires Wired Assurance): the system will check the switch information, and check if the neighbor LLDP information on the switchport where the AP was connected.
+If no devices are connected to the switchport, or if it's not corresponding to the AP information, the script will revert the switchport back to its "default" configuration.
+Otherwise, the message is discarted.

 ### Deployment Script Configuration
 When you are starting the script for the first time, it will ask some question:
 ##### Application FQDN